-Veronica Minaya is a researcher at the Politecnico di Milano, Italy, and a visiting scholar at the Community College Research Center at Teachers College, Columbia University.
+Veronica Minaya is a researcher at the Politecnico di Milano, Italy, and a research affiliate at the Community College Research Center at Teachers College, Columbia University.
 At CCRC, Dr. Minaya conducted quantitative research on estimating the impact of the Federal Work-Study program on student outcomes, as well as on measuring performance of higher education.
 She is currently studying labor markets returns to detailed educational paths using administrative data.

 Dr. Minaya holds a PhD in economics and education from Teachers College, Columbia University.
 She holds an MA in public administration and international development from Harvard University and a BA in economics from Universidad del Pacifico of Peru.
 Her dissertation included three studies in which she applied quantitative methods to current issues in financial aid and college major choices with a particular focus on the effects of institutional grading policies on underrepresented minorities.